Virtual participation in proceedings commenced (Order, 4 June).

 The Secretary of State rarely mentions isolation, but surely he knows that that is what actually breaks the chains of infection.
-That should be isolation of affected individuals, however, not our whole society or a whole city.
-The test and protect system in Scotland has been up and running since the end of May and disrupted a cluster of just 12 cases in the south of Scotland.
+It should be isolation of affected individuals, however, not our whole society or a whole city.
+The test and protect system in Scotland has been up and running since the end of May and was able to disrupt a cluster of just 12 cases in the south of Scotland.
 That is the level of detail required to drive an elimination strategy.

 The Secretary of State says that local lockdowns will be the cornerstone of his ongoing strategy, but how does he plan to deal with the social and economic impacts?
 Will he not join the devolved and Irish Governments in following an elimination strategy to avoid repeated local lockdowns?
 When does he envisage having a fully functioning test, trace and isolate system in place across England?

 I bow to no one in my desire to use data to make policy and to get the best data out.
-We have been getting better and better data out to local areas.
-We have been publishing more and more data.
+We have been getting better and better and better data out to local areas.
+We have been publishing more and more and more data.
 Many of the hon.
 Lady’s comments were out of date.

 On behalf of my constituents, I thank the people of Leicester for the perseverance that they are showing.
 Will the Secretary of State assure me and my constituents in North West Durham, and in fact the whole country, that he will not hesitate to take similar decisions about local lockdowns if necessary in future?

 Yes, of course.
 We do not ever want to have to bring in local lockdowns, but they are an important tool in our armoury to tackle outbreaks where we find them.
-I much prefer local action to be on individual specific premises or surgeries in a more targeted way.
+I much prefer local action to involve individual specific premises or surgeries in a more targeted way.

 I also pay tribute to Blackburn with Darwen Borough Council, which has done a good job of bringing in local measures when it saw its numbers going up, before the numbers were anywhere near to where Leicester got to.
-It has done a terrific job.
+That local council has done a terrific job.
 It is vital that we have that local action and that we do not resile from taking it.
-Having said that, we also recognise the impact that it has, of course, on the people and businesses involved.
+That said, we also recognise the impact that it has, of course, on the people and businesses involved.

 “It is clear that the outcome has not been good in the UK; I think we can be absolutely clear about that.”

-Although I am delighted that the Prime Minister committed to my right hon.
-Friend the Member for Kingston and Surbiton (Sir Edward Davey) yesterday that we will have an independent inquiry, we need to learn lessons urgently now ahead of a second wave, not least following the warnings in the Academy of Medical Sciences report earlier this week that suggested that we need to rapidly improve test and trace capacity and our PPE resilience.
+Although I am delighted by the Prime Minister’s commitment to my right hon.
+Friend the Member for Kingston and Surbiton (Sir Edward Davey) yesterday that we would have an independent inquiry, we need to learn lessons urgently now, ahead of a second wave, not least following the warnings in the Academy of Medical Sciences report earlier this week, which suggested that we need to rapidly improve test and trace capacity and our PPE resilience.
 Will the Secretary of State tell the House what he is doing to make sure that we learn from our mistakes?

 We are learning all the way through about how best to respond to this virus.
-In fact, changing measures, such as the changes we have made in Leicester today, is a good example of learning from the progress of the virus and learning about how best to tackle it.
+In fact, changing measures—making changes such as those we have made in Leicester today—is a good example of learning from the progress of the virus and learning about how best to tackle it.
 That is just one of myriad ways in which we are learning and improving all the time.

-What does the Secretary of State say to the man in Barnsley who, when asked if he was contacted by test and trace and he would isolate, said no; when asked if he got covid symptoms he would isolate, said he would have to think about it, but probably not; and when asked why, said it was because if he does not go to work, his kids cannot eat.
+What does the Secretary of State say to the man in Barnsley who, when asked whether he was contacted by test and trace whether he would isolate, said no; when asked whether he got covid symptoms he would isolate, said he would have to think about it, but probably not; and when asked why, said it was because if he did not go to work, his kids could not eat?
 This is the stark reality for many people in this country.
 What are the Government doing to make sure that people have the financial support so they can follow the Government guidance?